Towns & Villages of the Lake District

 Ravenglass

 Once a Roman port, Ravenglass is now a peaceful hamlet and the only coastal area in the National Park.
-Its steam railway transports passengers into the heart of Eskdale Valley.
+Its steam railway transports passengers into the heart of the Eskdale Valley.

 Don't Miss: